The Origins of the Burel Sheep

 In Burel nothing is lost, everything is transformed.
 Wool is a valuable and respected resource from the beginning of growth until the end of the transformation at our Burel Factory in Manteigas.
 Its use is made in a rational and sustainable way, all in function of the balance between what we can and what we want to produce without affecting the animal and the client.
 Because the “too fast” lacks in originality and the instantaneous lacks in quality.

 With very evident Origins, Burel respects the nature that feeds her.
-It is a company with zero waste, zero use of chemicals in wool treatment and ally the development of the local economy with the sustainability proven by the happiness of the sheep that graze outdoors on the slopes of the Serra da Estrela, guided by the shepherds who call them by name that affection dubbed.
+It is a company with zero waste, zero use of chemicals in wool treatment and allies the development of the local economy with the sustainability proven by the happiness of the sheep that graze outdoors on the slopes of the Serra da Estrela, guided by the shepherds who call them by name that affection dubbed.

 Happy Sheep, Happy Customers

 Bordaleira is the typical sheep breed of Serra da Estrela and the northern region of Portugal.
-With a docile personality, medium height, well developed skeleton, muscular body, white or black and the weight varying between 50 and 100kg.
+With a docile personality, medium height, well-developed skeleton, muscular body, white or black and the weight varying between 50 and 100kg.

 Their presence in the region has been recorded in centuries of history and the people of the mountains have tamed them for the wool that always protected them from the harshness of the mountains and the milk that defined the local economy and gastronomy.